 There will be another generation of Jews who will bring forth the fruit that God desires from His chosen people.
 The nation of Israel will one day recognise their sin and mourn over it, when they see Jesus, Whom they pierced, coming in the clouds of glory.
 On that day they will cry out, "Blessed is He who comes in the name of the Lord!"
 Hosanna!
 SAVE US LORD!

-Heavenly Father, thank You for the lesson of the fruitless fig tree which illustrated the barrenness that comes from a hardened heart which refuses to acknowledge sin and turn to Christ for forgiveness and life.
+Heavenly Father, thank You for the lesson of the fruitless fig tree which illustrates the barrenness that comes from a hardened heart which refuses to acknowledge sin and turn to Christ for forgiveness and life.
 I pray that I may abide in Him and He in me so I may be a fruitful branch during this Church age, when the gospel of grace is being preached worldwide.
-I pray that despite Israel's rejection of their Messiah and the partial blindness that has covered their spiritual eyes, that many will turn to Jesus for salvation.
-And I pray for that day when the entire nation will call on the name of the Lord and be saved.
-This I ask in Jesus' name AMEN.
+I pray that despite Israel's rejection of their Messiah and the partial blindness that has covered their spiritual eyes, that many will turn to Jesus for salvation today.
+And I pray for that day when the entire nation of Israel will call on the name of the Lord and be saved.
+This I ask in Jesus' name, AMEN.